primaryobjects/easypost-lib/README.txt

 ﻿EasyPost

 An easy method for reading POST data in Node.js web applications.
 EasyPost supports both form submissions and REST client posts.
-It also provides a single location for maintaing the code that reads POST data, allowing you to enhance it, such as with checks for flooding attacks, etc.
+It also provides a single location for maintaining the code that reads POST data, allowing you to enhance it, such as with checks for flooding attacks, etc.

 Examples